msemenistyi/connect-image-optimus/README.md

 ##Usage

-**Warning**: image-optimus should be used before a middleware that is serving files so that it will server changed format file.
+**Warning**: image-optimus should be used before a middleware that is serving files so that it serves changed format file.

 ```js
 var optimus = require('connect-image-optimus');